Interior & Exterior Home Painting Service

-- Acrylic/latex offers the longest-lasting coating with the best color and gloss retention.
-It is also the least susceptible to chalking-a powdery run-off below the painted area – and offers the best resistance to peeling and blistering (most frequently caused by moisture).
-Latex goes on easier, cleans up with soap and water, and dries quickly with fewer odors than alkyd/oil paint.
+- Acrylic / latex offers the longest-lasting coating with the best color and gloss retention.
+It is also the least susceptible to chalking—a powdery run-off below the painted area—and offers the best resistance to peeling and blistering.
+Latex goes on easier, cleans up with soap and water, and dries quickly with fewer odors than alkyd / oil paint.

-You can assist your ProTect Painters crew with exterior house painting jobs by moving any extra items away from the home prior to our arrival.
-Read our exterior home painting preparation guide.
+You can assist your crew with exterior house painting jobs by moving any extra items away from the home prior to our arrival.
+Read our exterior home paint project preparation guide.

 Common Issues to Fix Prior to Painting

-Even the most common house paint problems are troublesome.
-But with a little know-how and some expert advice from your ProTect Painters representative, we can tackle them in no time.
-In addition to our extensive prep work that will take care of many of the following issues, consider these tips as well:
+Even the most common paint problems are troublesome.
+But with a little know-how and some expert advice from a ProTect Painters representative, we can tackle them in no time!

-These conditions are often caused by moisture – from both internal and external sources such as poorly ventilated bathrooms, kitchens, leaking gutters, and poorly caulked openings.
-That’s why it is important to find and correct the source of moisture before repainting.
-Then correct the damage by scraping loose paint off at least 8-12 inches around the problem areas.
-Prime bare areas, caulk around window frames to keep moisture from getting into the surface, then apply the chosen topcoat.
+- Peeling, Blistering & Flaking – These conditions are often caused by moisture from both internal and external sources such as poorly ventilated bathrooms, kitchens, leaking gutters, and poorly caulked openings.
+It is important to find and correct the source of moisture before repainting.
+Correct the damage by scraping loose paint off at least 8 to 12 inches around the problem areas.
+Prime bare areas, caulk around window frames to keep moisture from getting into the surface, and then apply the chosen topcoat.

-These fungi thrive on dampness and must be eliminated before painting.
+- Mildew – These fungi thrive on dampness and must be eliminated before painting.
 Test for mildew by swabbing spots with bleach.
 If spots disappear, they are mildew.
 Remove mildew by scrubbing the surface with a mixture of one part household bleach and eight parts water.
-Let the solution sit for several minutes then rinse with clean water.
+Let the solution sit for several minutes, then rinse with clean water.
 Let the surface dry thoroughly before applying primer or paint.

-Sound preparation is essential to good looking, long-lasting results.
+- Previously painted surfaces – Sound preparation is essential to good-looking, long-lasting results.
 A properly prepared surface should be clean, solid, dull, dry, and patched or caulked.
-Peeling or flaking paint must be removed by using a paint scraper, wire brush, sandpaper or power washer.
+Peeling or flaking paint must be removed by using a paint scraper, wire brush, sandpaper, or power washer.
 Remove any mildew present.

 Surfaces that have not been previously painted or that are exposed down to the original surface should be handled as follows:

-These surfaces must be primed with an exterior wood primer.
-After priming, caulk all holes and siding joints as well as around window and door frames.
+- Wood, Wood Composition Board, or Hardboard – These must be primed with an exterior wood primer.
+After priming, caulk all holes and siding joints.